 Minute Item Action CoG 75/01 Welcome and Apologies The Chair welcomed members to the Council of Governors (CoG) meeting.
-0.075/00 Apologies have been received and noted above CoG 75/02 Declarations of Interest The Chair asked for Governors to inform Amber Wild of any changes to their previously declared interests.
+Apologies have been received and noted above CoG 75/02 Declarations of Interest The Chair asked for Governors to inform Amber Wild of any changes to their previously declared interests.
 Olayinka Monisola Fadahunsi-Oluwole declared an interest in Item 7 - Non-Executive Director Remuneration Adam Butcher declared a possible conflict of interest in the Back to Good item as Co-Chair of the Learning Disability Program Board.
-Josie Pazsek declared an interest as a Councillor with Sheffield City Council CoG 75/03 Minutes of the Meeting held on 14 December 2021 Olayinka Monisola Fadahunsi-Oluwole noted that they were listed as present on the minutes when they had sent their apologies.
-The Minutes of the Council of Governors held on 14 th December 2021 were APPROVED as a true and accurate record pending the amendment to the attendance list.
-Approved CoG 75/04 Matters Arising from Minutes of 14 December 2021 and Action Log No matters arising from the Action Log.
+Josie Pazsek declared an interest as a Councillor with Sheffield City Council CoG 75/03 Minutes of the Meeting held on 14 December 2021 Olayinka Monisola Fadahunsi-Oluwole noted that they were listed as present on the minutes when they had sent their apologies. present on the minutes when they had sent their applicates.
+The Minutes of the Council of Governors held on 14 th December 2021 Δ . were APPROVED as a true and accurate record pending the amendment to the attendance list.
+Approved amendment to the attendance list.
+CoG 75/04 Matters Arising from Minutes of 14 December 2021 and Action Log No matters arising from the Action Log.
 CoG 75/05 Chair's Report to the Council of Governors The Chair visited Endcliffe Ward last week.
 During this visit the Chair was able to speak to service users.
 The Board of Directors (BoD) are recruiting for two Non-Executive Directors (NED) and this is being discussed further later in the meeting.
 The Chair congratulated Pat Keeling on their appointment to the role of substantive Director of Strategy.
-Board of Directors had an Equality and Diversity development session in December, which will lead into another session The Chair attends external meetings at a local, regional, and national level.
+Board of Directors had an Equality and Diversity development session in December, which will lead into another session The Chair attends external meetings at a least regional and national The Chair attends external meetings at a local, regional, and national level.
 The Chair has had a meeting with the Regional Director for NHS Improvement, has attended the Health & Wellbeing Board and has also met with Chairs of other Trusts such as RDASH, SWYFT,